nonepork/kali-quicksh/README.md

 ### Before you do

-> [!WARNING]
-> Only execute post_setup.sh AFTER rebooting and only if you want to remove some xfce components

 This config uses Iosevka and Roboto Nerd Font, but it's optional and false by default.

 ### How to use?